James DeGale: DeGale vs. Bute, Medina

 It was announced in mid-2015 that DeGale would make his first IBF super-middleweight title defence against Romanian boxer and former world champion Lucian Bute.
 On 28 November 2015 at the Videotron Centre in Quebec, Canada, DeGale defeated Bute via unanimous decision.
 The fight was considered close, but DeGale did enough to earn comfortable scores of 116–112, 117–111, and 117–111.
 Bute admitted he gave it best effort, but wasn't enough.
 DeGale was able to block his punches and land the type of punches that would win him rounds.
 DeGale acknowledged Bute in the post fight, "All credit to Lucian Bute.
 He's a great champion and, believe me, he will be back."
 When asked about a possible unification fight against Badou Jack, DeGale said he would like to fight him in April 2016.

-On 15 Feb 2016 it was announced that DeGale would make second defence of his IBF title against mandatory challenger Rogelio 'Porky' Medina (36–6, 30 KOs), with the fight to take place on 30 April at the DC Armory in Washington, DC.
+On 15 Feb 2016 it was announced that DeGale would make second defence of his IBF title against mandatory challenger Rogelio 'Porky' Medina (36–6, 30 KOs), with the fight to take place on 30 April at the DC Armory in Washington, D.C.
 DeGale was originally supposed to fight mandatory José Uzcátegui, however Uzcategui suffered an illness.< DeGale outpointed Medina in a harder than expected fight.
 DeGale won on all three judges scorecards 117–111, 116–112, and 115–113.
 The fight averaged of 342,000 viewers and peaked at 397,000 on Showtime.
 Medina threw over a thousand punches during the fight and had some success cutting off the ring and cornering DeGale, but DeGale was ultimately able to win the fight with his skills, landing about half of his punches.
 Badou Jack also retained his WBC title with a draw against Lucian Bute, which was later changed to a DQ win for Jack, to set up a unification fight next.